 The faculty advisor may request modifications to the entry audit on the basis of either first-hand information from the student about transfer coursework, unreported test scores, or on the basis of changes in a student's designated major/concentration.
 If modifications are requested, the advisor should file a petition for this purpose no later than the beginning of the pre-enrollment period during the student's second semester of coursework at SNU.
-Petition results (approval or denial) will be recorded in the student's file by the dean of the college of the student's selected major or, if the courses are General Education courses, with the Director of General Education.
+Petition results (approval or denial) will be recorded in the student's file by the VPAA for Undergraduate Studies or, if the courses are General Education courses, with the Director of General Education.